saraho1123/whats-cookin/README.md

 <details>
   <summary>**Under the Hood**</summary>

-A single recipe view dipslay individual recipe with the following information:
+A single recipe view dipslays the individual recipe with the following information:

 * Image
 * Total cost of all ingredients
 * Ingredients names and the amount
 * Directions

-All information is easlily pulled by accessing the Recipe instace.
-Each recipe has the following strcuture:
+All information is easlily pulled by accessing the Recipe instance.
+Each recipe has the following structure:

 ```javaScript